hussamalafandi/nuscenes-dino/README.md

 python examples/run_pipeline.py
 ```

 By default the pipeline loads all six cameras and skips lidar/radar to keep the Dino flow fast.
-Set `include_radar` or `include_lidar` to `True` when constructing `NuScenesPipeline` if you want those modalities alongside the RGB images.
+Set `include_radar` or `include_lidar` to `True` when constructing `NuScenesPipeline` if you want those modalities alongside the RGB images. `DinoImageEncoder` will place the model on GPU when available; pass `device="cpu"` or another torch device string if you want to override the default.